jameshughes89/cs2XX-ComputerArchitecture/site/labs/decoding-instructions/decoding-instructions-registers.rst

 #.
 Add a new mode/instruction such that data can be loaded into a specific register

-    * Currently 1 bit is used to specify ALU or comparator operations, or *modes*
+    * Currently 1 bit is used to specify ALU or comparator operations

+        * These can be thought of as *modes*

     * Add an additional bit to allow for selecting between up to 4 modes

         * 2 mode bits